Main Street Rag Poetry Book Contest

 Transit of Mercury by Helen Wickes of Oakland, CA

 Reading Fee: $25 ($27 for online entry)

-Online Submission: Payment must arrive by 5pm Eastern time, February 2, 2019, manuscript by 11pm Eastern time
+Online Submission: Payment must arrive by 10pm Eastern time, Sunday, January 31, 2021, manuscript by Monday morning 8am Eastern time

 Please read the file preparation page prior to PAYING for email entries.
-Those who can’t prep the file to specs need to enter a hard copy using the US Postal Service.
 Online payments will not be refunded.

 Winner receives publication, 50 copies of the published book, and $1200.

 Runners up will also be considered for publication.

 - Send between 52 and 88 pages of poetry (including section breaks), 8.5 X 11, no more than one poem per page, 12 point type in an easily readable font like Arial or Times New Roman.